A roadsign at the stateline in the foreground welcomes vistors to Nevada with mountainous peaks in the background

 Clayton Homes offers countless floor plans, guaranteeing you will find one among them that perfectly fits your budget, tastes, and lifestyle.
 In addition, many floor plans can be altered, upgraded, and customized to suit your requirements.

-Once you’ve placed an order with Clayton Homes, a dedicated home consultant will update you on your home’s development stage throughout the construction process.
+Once you’ve placed an order with Clayton Homes, a dedicated home consultant will update you on your home’s development throughout the construction process.

 Ideabox